Guide to Maytag High Temperature Self-Clean Oven Cycle

 - The heating and cooling of porcelain on steel in the oven may result in discoloring, loss of gloss, hairline cracks and popping sounds.
 This is normal and will not affect the performance of the appliance.

-Please see the oven cleaning section in your Use and Care Guide for specific instructions on how to clean your oven.
+Please see the oven cleaning section in your Owner's Manual for specific instructions on how to clean your oven.

 If you would like to download or view product literature for your appliance, please visit our Manuals and Literature page.